 whether they like it or not.

 Why are you so engaged?
-You lead arguably the
+You have a demanding job.
+You have children.

 You’re clearly very busy.
 Why is it important to be involved in this